reframejs/reframe/docs/overview.template.md

 **Rapid**

+You simply define so called page objects and you are good to go.

+No build configuration and no server configuration required.

+###### Trust

 Reframe assembles a stack optimized for quickly implementing prototypes.

+In contrast to other frameworks Reframe doesn't do everything for you.

+You may think at first

+A breeze. and as soon as you need control

+The opposite stance.

+Framework helps you but also trusts you.
+It trusts that when the right time comes you will be ok.
+Other frameworks desperately try to do everything for you.
+In vain

+Reframe believes that trust enables true rapidness.

 And as your prototype grows into a serious app, Reframe gradually gives away control.